Spratt93/RawNet2-Explainability-Model/README.md

 package.
 Make sure to add *score.txt* and *trial_metadata.txt* to the directory.

 ### Example
-In the example instance shown below.
-RawNet2 predicted that the audio is deepfake, and my explainability model indicates that the middle time window of the audio clip is the most significant to the classifier's decision.
+In the example instance shown below, RawNet2 predicted that the audio is deepfaked, and my explainability model indicates that the middle time window is the most significant to the classifier's decision.
-Therefore the user should pay close attention to the middle of the audio clip, and determine whether they hear any suspicious artefacts themselves.
+Therefore, the user should pay close attention to the middle of the audio clip, and determine whether they hear any suspicious artefacts themselves.

 <div align="center">